enepomnyaschih/jwidget/guides/ensample7/README.md

 If you wonder how it works, open index.html and see by yourself.

+## Utilize Stylus CSS preprocessor

 At next step, we'll introduce [Stylus](http://learnboost.github.io/stylus/) CSS-preprocessor to our project to make CSS development easier.
-Please setup [NodeJS](http://nodejs.org/) by instruction on the site.
-Next, run this command to setup Stylus via NodeJS Package Manager:
+Run this command to setup Stylus via NodeJS Package Manager:

     npm install -g stylus